ahmedabbasi563-polymath/Dashboard---Power-Esports/README.md

-# Dashboard-Power Esports 🎮
+# Power Esports — Power BI Dashboard 🎮

 ![Power Esports Dashboard](https://github.com/user-attachments/assets/048768d9-b976-475a-b2fa-80d34a6c0b2b)

 ## About:
-Power Esports is a powerful Power BI dashboard I developed while working as a Business Analyst for Maverick Esports.
+Power Esports is a Power BI dashboard built for Maverick Esports.
-This dashboard pulls it's data from an Execl(.xlsx) file in SharePoint.
+It connects to an Excel file on SharePoint and aggregates social media data from Instagram, TikTok, and YouTube.

 ## Purpose:
-The dashboard servers as a means to aggregate opperational data so that different stakeholders can track performance of various social media platform such as Instagram, TikTok and Youtube.
+Provide a clear view of performance so stakeholders can track growth, compare platforms, and evaluate content themes.

+## Key Features:
+- KPIs: Views & Reach
+- Time analysis: Current vs. Previous, YoY
+- Filters for Year, Month, and Reporting Week
+- Cross-platform totals under the Maverick Esports logo

-## Metrics/KPI:
+## Data Source:
-Views are reach are the two most important KPI for this esports program.
-These KPI are analyzed through time-bound metrics such as data from YoY, previous, and current.
-Users can select Year, month, and specific reporting week to analyze the data.
-Under Maverick Esports logo on the right hand side of the dasboard, user can see sum from all three platforms.
-These KPIs and mterics can be analyzed to see the content theme performance over the filtered time period.
+- Excel (.xlsx) hosted on SharePoint